-There’s been a lot of talk about how much the Olympics has cost us as a nation and there’s also a lot of talk about paying dividends in the future.
+There’s been a lot of talk about how much the Olympics has cost us as a nation, and there’s also a lot of talk about paying dividends in the future.

-You are saying that I am of course thinking about things from the perspective of a search marketer and SEO consultant which is already a very international business community with most of us having worked with organisations throughout the world.
+You are saying that I am, of course, thinking about things from the perspective of a search marketer and SEO consultant, which is already a very international business community.
+Most of us have worked with organisations throughout the world.

-The Olympic Games have come to a close for another 4 years.
-London has been amazing at hosting the games and enthralling the UK as well as the rest of world watch, this certainly is the case.
+The Olympic Games have come to a close for another four years.
+London has been excellent at hosting the games and enthralling the UK and the rest of the world to watch; this indeed is the case.

 Can a sense of national pride build an economy?

-I’ve indeed found the Diamond Jubilee and the Olympics to be a great resource for marketing around.
-I think it’s about time, mid-recession that we did a little bit more flag waving, that we have a little bit more time feeling good about what we’ve achieved and what we’re capable of.
+I’ve indeed found the Diamond Jubilee and the Olympics to be an excellent resource for marketing.
+I think it’s about time, mid-recession, that we did a little bit more flag-waving, that we have a little more time feeling good about what we’ve achieved and what we’re capable of.

-We’re a cultural force to be reckoned with and that the British people are ready to go on leading from the front, greater than the sum of our constituent parts, challenging, or daring the rest world to be as exceptional as we have been and continue to be.
+We’re a cultural force to be reckoned with.
+The British people are ready to lead from the front, more significant than the sum of our constituent parts, challenging or daring the rest world to be as exceptional as we have been and continue to be.

-Starting in our homes and work places, just as Britain delivers spectacular success as the capital city of our multicultural world, Britain’s success starts with the successes we create for ourselves.
+Starting in our homes and workplaces, just as Britain delivers spectacular success as the capital city of our multicultural world, Britain’s success begins with the wins we create for ourselves.

-That our capital city is like no other on the planet in terms of the richness of its diversity, that the tentacles of these connections flows back to 10s of thousands of cities, towns and villages around the world, touching the lives of billions of people and the economies of every since country of the world.
+That our capital city is like no other on the planet in terms of the richness of its diversity, that the tentacles of these connections flow back to 10s of thousands of cities, towns and villages around the world, touching the lives of billions of people and the economies of every since the country of the world.

 It’s time we look outwards once more and realise that the opportunities that arise from being the capital of global multiculturalism are the most incredible opportunity British businesses, large or small, have.